m-moshtagh/Ohara/Java/Core/string/STRINGS.md

 ## String Pool

-Whenever we create a String literal JVM will put it inside String pool in Heap memory.
-So it can reuse it.
+Whenever we create a String literal JVM will put it inside String pool in Heap memory. in CompileTime So it can reuse it.
 Strings are immutable so, if we change it another String will be created in pool instead of mutate the current one.
 However, this pool enables us to reuse exact strings if they are the same.
-In some cases like when we use toString() the value will not register in pool but, we can do it by using intern() method.
+In some cases like when we use toString() or initialize String in runtime with new String() the value will not register in pool but, we can do it by using intern() method.

 ```java
 public class StringDemo {